artbin/dlog/blog/03-pharaoh-network.md

 This is a **fundamental rethinking** of how distributed systems handle coordination.

-In the next post, we'll show how all these innovations come together to achieve **28 billion operations per second** across the entire Pyralog platform.
+In the next post, we'll show how all these innovations come together to achieve unprecedented scalability across the entire Pyralog platform.

 ---